 In the shadow of a global pandemic, businesses big and small are thinking about how they are going to reboard their employees as the economy tries to recover and resume business in a new world.

 Whilst we can't be sure when the process will be needed, we are sure that getting every aspect of the employee experience right, is critical.
 And the planning has to start now.

 Some employees will be delighted and enthusiastic, others may be anxious and reluctant.
 All of them, will need the ongoing support of their leaders and managers.

-How do you ensure your people are ready to hit the ground running?
+Ensure you and your people are ready to hit the ground running

 Think of it as an opportunity to ‘rehire' your employees.
 It's a chance to create a strong bond between you and the employee and really understand how they feel.

 Think beyond the ‘welcome back’ and seek to re-engage, re-energise and refocus teams.
 Remind them of your purpose, why you exist, the great work you do, who you do it for and why it matters.
 Remind them that the only way forward is to work together and that they are an integral part of that success.